 19. 63% of Millennials use Pinterest as a visual discovery engine.

 Pinterest is like a guiding star on the customer journey of half of Millennials with an annual income of $75k.
 Pinterest stats indicate 86% of Millennials use it to plan big or small life moments, while 63% say that it helps them find and discover new products and brands to buy.
 Moreover, 50% say they will spend more on food because, as 43% confirm, Pinterest helped them easily find new ways to use old ingredients.

 Frequently Asked Questions

-Joy Cho/Oh Joy! is the champion Pinner with the highest number of followers in 2020 so far.
-This user currently has almost 12 million followers, more than 30,000 pins and 70+ boards, Trackalytics data shows.
+Pinterest user statistics show that Joy Cho/Oh Joy! is the champion Pinner with the highest number of followers in 2020 so far.
+Trackalytics data shows that this user currently has nearly 12 million followers, more than 30,000 pins, and 70+ boards.
 Joy Cho is a designer, food enthusiast, and blogger.
 Her pins feature everything from breathtaking architecture to mouth-watering recipes, gardening, hairstyles, etc.